szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ## Challenges

 1. Write a function that always returns the last item in whatever array is passed to it.
-(Hint: Refer to the [Loops and Arrays](http://localhost:3000/workshop/Javascript/?page=5) lesson if you need a refresher on an easy way to do this.)
+(Hint: Refer to the [Loops and Arrays](http://localhost:3000/workshop/Javascript/?page=5) lesson if you need a refresher on an easy way to get the last element.)

 2. Biff decided to drop your class after his unfortunate grades.
 Add a function to the Student Grades program that will remove Biff from the list of students using the `pop` method.